rafstahelin/comfy-download/README.md

 - v1.4.0 - Replaced hyphenated commands with space-separated commands for improved usability
 - v1.5.0 - Separated from Easy repository for independent installation and management
 - v1.6.0 - Added custom node data synchronization and configuration management
+- v1.7.0 - Simplified sync commands with unified structure and options

 ## License
 See LICENSE file for details.